 By asking this polling question, you can now gauge whom you want to peremptorily strike and whom you want to be sitting in the jury box once deliberations begin.

-Who feels if the jury finds the defendant was responsible for the accident, that the jury must then issue a verdict that ’sends a message’ to other prospective defendants?”
+Who feels if the jury finds the defendant was responsible for the accident, that the jury must then issue a verdict that ’sends a message’ to other prospective defendants?
 Admittedly, the answers to these questions likely will not be enough to have a juror struck for cause, but the answers will nonetheless provide insight as to who warrants the use of a preemptory strike.
 The most effective voir dire is not when the attorney is the center of attention.
 Instead, you ideally want jurors discussing your question among themselves and bantering back and forth.
 This is the best method of obtaining the information you need in order to pick your optimal jury.

 The jury has now been chosen and it is time for the testimonial phase of trial.
 Here, consider using the door the Reptile has opened to present your own evidence.
 In theory, if a plaintiff is permitted to plant Reptilian themes during trial that do little more than act as a character assassination of your client, you should be permitted to present rebuttal evidence.20 20 See Fed.
 R. Evid.
 404(b).
 This can be done through past customers testifying about their positive experiences with the defendant, experts testifying about how your corporate client has the proper practices and procedures in place to make the company as safe as possible, or through company employee testimony that his or her employer is caring and diligent in its practices and procedures.
 You see, the Reptile can be a double-edged sword without attempting to invoke the same jury fear and anxiety as the plaintiff.
 By presenting rebuttal evidence, you are not utilizing the same strategy as the Reptile, but instead are presenting evidence that will permit a jury to reach the conclusion you desire.
 A judge should recognize that because the Reptile has previously opened the door, you too are entitled to refute these contentions with testimonial evidence of your own.
 If not, this is a potential appealable issue.

 The Reptile is not a new invention.
 Messrs.
 Ball and Keenan’s book is essentially the presentation of age-old tactics that are being recast in a creative and new way.
 Their book reorganizes approaches that have, in reality, been in existence since the birth of the American jurisprudence system.
 Unfortunately for defendants, the Reptile, while not new, can be a very effective and deadly adversary.
 All defense attorneys must be able to recognize the Reptile once it begins to slither into a case.
 Once recognized, you can morph into a wise owl or fearless mongoose whose acumen levels the playing field to defeat the coy Reptile.